-As I’m sitting and watching the butterflies and caterpillars out of my office window, it reminded me of the fun lessons I did to teach the butterfly life cycle.
-In addition to doing fun butterfly crafts and writing activities with my kindergarten class, I would use books and poems to teach all about butterflies and caterpillars.
+As I’m sitting and watching the butterflies and caterpillars outside my window, it reminded me of the fun lessons I used to teach the butterfly life cycle.
+In addition to doing fun butterfly crafts and writing activities with my kindergarten and first grade students, I would use books and poems to teach all about butterflies and caterpillars.

 Butterfly Books for Kids

 In this list, there is a mixture of fiction and non-fiction books about butterflies and caterpillars, best for kids ages 3-8.

 This non-fiction, informational, book about butterflies is a must have when teaching about caterpillars and butterflies.
 Along with a beautiful, vibrant, illustration of a butterfly, there are facts and short paragraphs about that particular butterfly.
 Some of the facts include wingspan, the common name, a scientific name, the butterflies habitat, and the lifespan of a butterfly.

 If your kiddos are fans of Cat in the Hat, then this Dr. Seuss book about butterflies is for them!
 You will be taken on an adventure into Sally and Dick’s backyard.
 Watch as they observe a metamorphosis of a caterpillar becoming a butterfly.
 Not only will your kiddos see the butterfly life cycle throughout this book, they will also learn facts about butterflies, and follow a migration of monarch butterflies.

 When teaching about butterflies and caterpillars, there are endless opportunities to integrate other content areas.
 This book about counting butterflies is perfect for bridging your science lessons to math and literacy activities.